gauravcodepro/gauravcodepro/README.md

 * 🧠  I code across Python, R, Shell, NuShell, PowerShell, Hashicorp, Ruby, Awk, Shiny, Streamlit, Ruby on Rail, Django.
 * 🧠  Static documentation generation using the Markdown, ReadTheDocs and Sphinx
 * 🧠  Templating engine jinja and jinja2, jq and yq.
 * 🧠  I'm learning Julia and i dont code in C anymore and sometimes still do.
+* 🧠  Stronger believer of Dont waste your time, the person who shows results, will continue to show and those who dont want will never will.
 * 🤝  I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs

 Gaurav Sablok \